Advanced Natural Language Processing (968G5)

 This module builds on the foundations provided by the Applied Natural Language Processing module.

 You will develop your knowledge and understanding of key topics including:

 - topic modelling

-Seminars will provide in-depth discussion of research papers related to the key topics and also general issues that arise when developing natural language processing tools, including:
+There will be in-depth discussion of research papers related to the key topics and also general issues that arise when developing natural language processing tools including: